RANAM n° 55/2022

 Schultz Fabrice, Bobeica Cezara, et Et-Taoui Inès

 Aujourd’hui, les IA génèrent des images à partir de quelques mots ?
-Au fond, ça n’a rien de nouveau… De Shakespeare à Sunny Singh, en passant par T.S.
-Eliot et Martin Amis, retour sur cinq siècles de relation texte-image dans la culture anglophone.
+Au fond, ça n’a rien de nouveau… De Shakespeare à Sunny Singh, en passant Martin Amis, retour sur cinq siècles de relation texte-image dans la culture anglophone.

 Louis Grodecki et Robert Branner